pypa/pip/docs/reference/pip_install.rst

   already installed, the VCS source will not overwrite it without an `--upgrade` flag.
 VCS requirements pin the package version (specified in the `setup.py` file) of the target commit, not necessarily the commit itself.
-* The :ref:`pip freeze` subcomand will record the VCS requirement specifier (referencing a specific commit) if and only if the install is done using the editable option.
+* The :ref:`pip freeze` subcommand will record the VCS requirement specifier (referencing a specific commit) if and only if the install is done using the editable option.